ocupop/refed-website/src/_states/massachusetts.md

           shelf life.
 An open date on a food package is preceded by terminology such as “sell by,” “best by,” “use by,” or similar words.
         legal_citation: 105 Mass.
 Code Regs.
 500.003.
-      - title: Reg 3
+      - title: Reg 2
         applies_to_food_type: General
         purpose_of_law: Date label required
         excerpted_language_from_the_law: >-
-          (G) (1) Placement of the Date.
-A date shall be displayed with the term “sell by” or “best if used by” in reasonable proximity to the designated date.
-(2) Such a date shall consist of the common abbreviation for the calendar month and numerals for the day and year, e.g., Feb.
-10, 1980; or numerals for the month, day and year, e.g., 2/10/80, except that: (a) Perishable food products need not have the year identification included in the date, and frozen and long shelf life foods need not have the day identification included in the date.
-          (b) Fresh bakery products may be dated with only the day designation, e.g., Monday, or an abbreviation thereof, e.g., Mon.
-(3) A date shall be accompanied by disclosure of recommended product storage conditions, if such conditions significantly affect the validity of such a date.
-(4) A date and any recommended storage conditions shall be printed, stamped, embossed, perforated, or otherwise shown on the retail package, a label on such package, or a tag attached to such package in a manner that is easily readable and separate from other information, graphics, or lettering so as to be clearly visible to a prospective purchaser.
-(5) If a date and recommended storage conditions do not appear on the principal display panel, the information panel, or on another conspicuous portion of the individual retail package, a statement must appear on the principal display or information panel indicating where such information can be found elsewhere on the package.
-(6) An individual prepackaged food product which is not labeled in accordance with the provisions of 105 CMR 520.119 shall be deemed “mis-branded” pursuant to M.G.L. c.
+          B)(5) Placement of the Date. (a) The term “sell by,” “best by,” “use by,” or similar words shall be either immediately adjacent to, above, or below the designated date. (b) The date shall consist of the common abbreviation for the calendar month and numerals for the day and year, e.g., Feb.
+10, 2020; or numerals for the month, day and year, e.g., 2/10/20, except that perishable food products need not have the year identification included in the date, and frozen and long shelf life foods need not have the day identification included in the date. (c) The date shall be accompanied by disclosure of recommended product storage conditions, if such conditions significantly affect the validity of the date. (d) The date and any recommended storage conditions shall be printed, stamped, embossed, perforated, or otherwise shown on the retail package.
+Such label on such package, or a tag attached to such package, shall be affixed in a manner that is easily readable and separate from other information, graphics, or lettering so as to be clearly visible to a prospective purchaser. (e) An individual prepackaged food product which is not labeled in accordance with 105 CMR 500.006(B)(5) shall be deemed misbranded pursuant to M.G.L. c.
 94, § 187.
         legal_citation: 105 Mass.
 Code Regs.
-520.119 (2013).
+500.006.
       - title: Reg 4
         applies_to_food_type: General
         purpose_of_law: Sale after date not permitted